MCEMS/www/officers/index.markdown

 Medical Director
 ================

-Our medical director is Dr. Eric Goldman.
+Our medical director is Dr. Marc Lewbart.

 Advisors
 ========